MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 ![](../images/part37/4.png)

 As you can see, right now, the server only returns a PASETO access token.
-And if we look at the `app.env` file in the code,
+And if we look at the `app.env` file in the Visual Studio Code,

 ```
 DB_DRIVER=postgres